eyantra-admin/thingspeakclient_node/readme.md

 var client = new ThingSpeakClient({updateTimeout:20000}); - set the timeout to 20s (Note: 15 seconds is the default value), the timeout value is in milliseconds
 ```
 ### create a channel on thingspeak
-Creating a channel is requied if you dynamicall wants to create a channel.
+Creating a channel is required if you dynamically wants to create a channel.
 The ```callBack``` is optional.

 create a channel, apikey is required
 ```